AdobeDocs/workfront.en/help/quicksilver/maestro/records/manage-the-record-page.md

     All changes to sections and field order are saved automatically.

--->

-## Rearrange fields in the record preview or page
+## Rearrange fields in the record preview or details page

 {{step1-to-maestro}}